ThomasScialom/MLSUM/README.md

 ## Reproducing the results

+### Training BERT-gen

+We used the [UniLM code](https://github.com/microsoft/unilm/tree/master/unilm-v1#abstractive-summarization---cnn--daily-mail) for abstractive summarization with the default parameters except:
+- num_train_epochs set to 5 (instead of 30)
+- model_recover_path is simply the [multilingal BERT checkpoint](https://huggingface.co/bert-base-multilingual-uncased/tree/main) (instead of unilmv1-large-cased.bin)

+### Russian Score:

 It seems that for Russian, the results are very different given the implementation of ROUGE metric.
 To reproduce the one used in the paper, install the following ROUGE package: